almasri3/almasri.github.io/_pages/about.md

 Welcome!

 My name is Nasir Almasri.
 I’m a Mellon Fellow in Peace & Justice Studies at Wellesley College.
 I received my PhD in Political Science from MIT in 2024 and previously held appointments at Harvard Kennedy School, Boston University, and the Middle East Institute.

+I study political violence, state-opposition conflict, and security institutions in the Global South, with a regional focus on the Middle East and North Africa.
+My research bridges comparative politics and international security to examine how colonial legacies and the global War on Terror have shaped patterns of radicalism, repression, and legal-bureaucratic governance.

+My book project, *Varieties of Radicalism: The Colonial Origins of State-Opposition Conflict*, explains why some opposition movements radicalize while others do not.
+It argues that patterns of radicalism are shaped by colonial-era opposition structures and postcolonial configurations of coercive and sovereign authority.
+Related work examines anti-terrorism courts, authoritarian legalism, and the institutional legacies of the global War on Terror.

-My research sits at the intersection of comparative politics and security studies, bridging positivist social science and critical theory.
-I focus on the Global South and have conducted extensive fieldwork across the Middle East and North Africa.
-My work has been published in _Perspectives on Politics_, _Contention_, and _PS: Political Science & Politics_.
-I am also a member of the Board of Editors for the Journal of Global South Studies.
+My work has been published in *Perspectives on Politics*, *Contention*, and *PS: Political Science & Politics*.
+I am also a member of the Board of Editors for the *Journal of Global South Studies*.

 Feel free to check out my CV or get in touch.